-Costas' situation is made worse by the fact that he has two sons and two different supported living in very different areas.
+Costas' situation is made more difficult by the fact that he has two sons with significant care needs who live in supported living accommodation in two different local authority areas.
 When they can, he and his wife take them out for a meal.
 Costas concluded: "We still take them out when we can afford to, but since the pandemic we have not been able to take them on holidays."